offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

  * `struct` is used, the default visibility of class members is public.
  * `class` is used, the default visibility of class members is private.

 Public and private visibility are the same as in most other languages: private members aren't accessible outside the class while public members are.
+In C++ nomenclature, ...

+ * methods are commonly referred to as member functions.
+ * fields are commonly referred to as member variables.

 ```c++
 class MyStruct {